A proof of P!=NP: Proof of the main theorem

 Denote by $T'$ the theory $\mathsf{PRA}$+$\phi$+$\{$``$\Gamma_{r}+\phi$ is 1-consistent"$:r \in \omega\}$.
-The least cut $M'$ of $M$ satisfying $T'$ satisfies $\mathsf{PRA}$+$\phi+\neg\psi$ since $\neg\psi$ is $\Pi^0_1$, and it can be seen -- recalling that the functions $f_{n}$ were constructed so that a proof of halting of $f_{n}(k)$ could always be found in $T'$ in a number of steps bounded above by a polynomial function of $k$ -- that $p$ may be chosen so that $p \in M'$, and we can assume without loss of generality that $p$ is non-standard by the foregoing.
-Denote by $A$ be the (standard) Turing machine which plays in $\psi$ the part that was played by the Turing machine for $f_n(n)$ in $\psi_n$.
-That is, we are speaking of the Turing machine which is appropriately the analogue of a Turing machine which computes $f_n(n)$ when given empty input.
+The least cut $M'$ of $M$ satisfying $T'$ satisfies $\mathsf{PRA}$+$\phi+\neg\psi$ since $\neg\psi$ is $\Pi^0_1$, and it can be seen -- recalling that the functions $f_{n}$ were constructed so that a proof of halting of a Turing machine for $f_{n}(k)$ could always be found in $T'$ in a number of steps bounded above by a polynomial function of $k$ -- that $p$ may be chosen so that $p \in M'$, and we can assume without loss of generality that $p$ is non-standard by the foregoing.
+Denote by $A$ the (standard) Turing machine which plays in $\psi$ the part that was played by the Turing machine for $f_n(n)$ in $\psi_n$.
+That is, we are speaking of the Turing machine which computes the appropriate analogue of $f_n(n)$ when given empty input.

 Since $M'$ is a cut of a model of $T$, and $p$ is a non-standard element of $M'$, the halting time of $A$ in $M'$ is non-standard.
-Then the shortest proof of halting of $A$ from $\mathsf{PRA}$+$\phi$ has non-standard length, and when raised to the power of a sufficiently large standard natural number, it exceeds the halting time for $A$ (as we see when we recall the way in which $A$ was constructed).
+Then the shortest proof of halting of $A$ from $\mathsf{PRA}$+$\phi$ has non-standard length, and when raised to the power of a sufficiently large standard natural number, it exceeds the halting time for $A$ (as we see when we recall the way in which $A$ was constructed in the proof of the previous Proposition).
 One can then also conclude that for each standard natural number $k$, the length of the shortest proof from $\mathsf{PRA}+\phi$ of ``$\mathsf{PRA}+\phi$ proves $\mathsf{PRA}+\phi$ proves $\mathsf{PRA}+\phi$ proves... $A$ halts", going $k$ levels deep, is also non-standard.
 Let us discuss how to argue for this point.

-We note that the shortest proof in $\mathsf{PRA}+\phi$ of ``$A$ halts" is ``close to" the actual halting time of $A$ in the sense that if $a$ is the length of the shortest proof and $h$ is the halting time then $a^{2r} \geq h$ for a standard $r$.
-Further for any $h' \leq h$ each Turing machine $T'$ of halting time $h'$ -- and also with its index appropriately bounded via constants $K$ and $\beta$ which will be chosen at the end -- is such that the length $t'$ of the shortest proof in $\mathsf{PRA}+\phi$ of halting of $T'$ is such that $(t')^{2r} \geq h'$ for a standard $r$, as we can see when we recall the construction of the algorithm for $f_n$ earlier, and also recall that we are working in a cut of a model for the theory $T$.